Agents

 ## Current Agent-Safe Tasks

-The current public `/v1` surface is broad enough for practical agent work, but keep agents constrained to the tools needed for the task.
+The current public `/v1` API supports practical agent work, but you should limit each agent to the tools needed for its task.
 A subscriber-reporting agent does not need permission to send broadcasts.

 Mailrith supports subscriber sync, form and segment inspection, campaign and automation draft management, webhook subscriptions, and async import or export orchestration through public operations.

-For agent workflows, keep destructive or high-impact actions behind explicit approval in the agent runtime.
+For agent workflows, require explicit approval in the agent runtime before destructive or high-impact actions.
 Creating a draft is low risk.
 Sending a broadcast, deleting a form, or changing automation definitions is higher risk.

 - Inspect the authenticated workspace, subscribers, tags, custom fields, segments, forms, and landing pages.